Jekieee/ATLAS_Spring2025_MovieRecommender/README.md

  - [In_Progress] Explore Movies: A page that user can rating on different movies, the collaborative filtering can make recommendation based on user's ratings.
  - [Complete] Nearby Cinema: Fetch nearby cinema.

-You may find more information about the project in the project report.
+You may find more information about the project in ATLAS_ML/AI_Spring2025_MovieRecommenderSystem file.

 ## Warning
 Some tasks are not complete